Tree Adoption Uganda, Uganda

 The organisation

-Tree Adoption Uganda (TAU) was established in 2012 as a youth-centric NGO officially registered on November 8, 2013.
+Tree Adoption Uganda (TAU) was established in 2012 and officially registered on November 8, 2013, as a youth-centric NGO.
 It operates as a nonprofit with a mission to cultivate thriving communities where both people and nature flourish.
-Their approach integrates landscape restoration practices such as tree planting and agroforestry to bolster resilience among smallholder farmers facing climate variability.
+TAU’s approach integrates landscape restoration practices such as tree planting and agroforestry to bolster resilience among smallholder farmers facing climate variability.
 Concurrently, TAU’s mission is to tackle youth unemployment and environmental degradation by providing education and training in establishing and managing indigenous tree nurseries and farms.
 TAU stands as a youth-led social enterprise dedicated to confronting the intertwined challenges of unemployment and climate change.

-TAU has worked with 1000 individual households on Sustainable land Management approaches and planted over 450,000 trees through collaborative agroforestry with communities in Mpigi, Nakaseke, Kayunga, Bududa, Mukono, Ngora, Serere, Soroti, Luwero, Kayunga and Kumi among others, and 350,000 of these trees have been mapped by GPS coordinates using innovative tree tracking effort.
-In addition, TAU has trained more than 2500 young people on variable aspects of environmental conservation, ranging from setting up tree nurseries, grafting, pruning, propagation, human and nature interactions.
+TAU has worked with 1,000 individual households on Sustainable land Management approaches and planted over 450,000 trees through collaborative agroforestry with communities in Mpigi, Nakaseke, Kayunga, Bududa, Mukono, Ngora, Serere, Soroti, Luwero, Kayunga and Kumi, and 350,000 of these trees have been mapped by GPS coordinates using innovative tree tracking effort.
+In addition, TAU has trained more than 2,500 young people on variable aspects of environmental conservation, ranging from setting up tree nurseries, grafting, pruning, propagation, human and nature interactions.

 Videos